 Please note that it takes an action of the Board to expel a student; your main forms of discipline are warnings, asking a student to leave class (in which case it is highly advisable to report the conduct in question to your Dean), and asking your Dean to warn the student either in person or in writing.

-For student misconduct, complete the online BIT Reporting Form, which will be submitted to the Behavioral Intervention Team on campus who will assess the situation and follow-up with you.
+For student misconduct, complete the online BIT Reporting Form, which can be found on the BICT website HERE.
+The Behavioral Intervention & CARE Team will assess the situation and follow-up with you.

 Substitute Procedures